Memorandum of Understanding Between FCPS and the Fairfax County Police Department

 Administrative Hearings

 SROs may be requested by FCPS to attend hearings related to a student's potential suspension, expulsion, or school reassignment.
 If there is a concern as to the nature of the testimony and how providing information at a hearing may impact future judicial proceedings, the SRO shall seek direction from their chain of command and the Office of the Commonwealth's Attorney.
-The presence of an officer may be requested to augment security if a hearing involves a student or parent whose behavior could pose a serious threat to safety,
+The presence of an officer may be requested to augment security if a hearing involves a student or parent whose behavior could pose a serious threat to safety.

-The testimony of and evidence presented by officers attending hearings shall be limited to actions taken by law enforcement officials, and any personally observed conduct witnessed by the officers,
+The testimony of and evidence presented by officers attending hearings shall be limited to actions taken by law enforcement officials, and any personally observed conduct witnessed by the officers.

 The SRO shall not provide any official police document(s) or juvenile record(s) to the school or the Superintendent's Hearings Office.
-Generally, release of such information is prohibited by the Code of Virqinia unless such documents are subpoenaed by the school through the appropriate court.
+Generally, release of such information is prohibited by the Code of Virginia unless such documents are subpoenaed by the school through the appropriate court.
 Upon receiving a subpoena for official records, reports, or documents for an administrative school hearing, the FCPD Internal Affairs Bureau shall be notified and provided a copy of the subpoena before close of business that day, Any action on the subpoena shall be coordinated between the FCPD Internal Affairs Bureau, County Attorney's Office, and the SRO.

 Crime Reporting